“I’m out all day tomorrow on a shoot”.

-Sue took all our rental business photos and still works with other businesses as a holiday rental photographer and on interior design projects (that’s another pending blog!).
+Sue took all our rental business photos and works with other businesses as a holiday rental photographer and on interior design projects (another pending blog!).
 The disturbing fact in cases like these is that the cottage in question probably costs £500K and will, with good marketing, realize £50K gross bookings with good photo representation and active marketing.
 The shoot would more than pay for itself in one winter booking.
-Without it, then the cottage could drop thousands in income.
+Without it, the cottage could drop thousands in income.
 Online marketing sites such as Airbnb or VRBO have AI tech to find and rank great photographs, and those that get more attention also rank higher.
 Why?
 These properties make more booking commissions.
 More exposure (sorry for the pun) means more guests and higher rates.

 Photographer near me?

-So why is this piece titled “photographer near me”?
+So why is this piece titled “Photographer Near Me”?
 This is one of the search terms frequently used on Google and results in these types of enquiries, and as with all businesses, photographers need to do marketing as well.